 Marriage isn’t easy.
-It’s difficult to be married and to do anything.
 Too many people get married thinking the hard part – finding a mate who also likes them and wants to be with them – is over.
 But finding someone is the easy part!

 Think of all the training going on these days for a mission to Mars.
 Space scientists lock a group of people inside a dome on a Hawaiian volcano or in the deep desert for a year and a half or eighteen months to see how they will get along.
 Sounds like the formula for a reality show!
 All too often, the people don’t get along very well.
 These things are important to learn – ahead of time – because you can’t quit your mission and eject from the spacecraft halfway to Mars!
 You are really and truly stuck with each other for 140 million miles (and that’s only one way!).

 Marriage Isn’t NASA

 NASA and other space agencies are very interested in the psychology of how people get along in such a confined relationship.
 That’s why there’s so much training and psychological study going on.
 If only people got that kind of preparation for marriage, which lasts a lot longer than eighteen months – it involves living with somebody for decades!